alexwaeseperlman/aninda-bot/README.md

 # Readme
 ## What is this?
-Aninda-bot is a Discord bot that times the amount of time poeple spend together in call.
+Aninda-bot is a Discord bot that times the amount of time people spend together in call.

 ## How does it work?
 Every time a user starts performing one of the tracked actions (e.g. by muting themself or joining a call) an entry with the start time is put into the database.
 When they finish the action (e.g. by unmuting/leaving) that entry is updated with the end time.
 The time each user spends together is calculated any time the bot is queried.